 Here, as with all topics about canine health and safety, opinions continue to be mixed.

-Even some veterinarians offer dog nail painting as part of their specialized in-house canine grooming and spa services.
-But you will notice that these veterinarians use only dog nail polish – nail polish that is specifically created to be worn by dogs.
+Even some vets offer dog nail painting as part of their specialized in-house canine grooming and spa services.
+But you will notice that these veterinarians use only dog nail polish.
+This is nail polish that is specifically created to be worn by dogs.

-The same holds true for when (or if) it becomes necessary or desirable to remove the polish.
+The same holds true for when (or if) you need to remove the polish.
 It is only safe to remove nail polish with a dog-safe nail polish remover product.
 For your dog’s safety, you should never use human nail polish remover on a dog.